 In the experiment, the fermented bacterial strain was isolated from the soaking liquid of corn.
 The strain isolate was genotyped by using 16S rRNA gene sequences.
-The alignment of 16S rRNA gene sequences showed 99.15% identity with Lacticaseibacillus rhamnosus strain NBRC 3425.
-Lactobacillus rhamnosus B2-1 was identified based on these results.
+The 16S rRNA gene sequences alignment of the isolated strain showed 99.15% identity with Lacticaseibacillus rhamnosus strain NBRC 3425.
+L. rhamnosus B2-1 was identified and named based on these results.
 All the raw reads have been submitted to the NCBI SRA under the accession number SRR19749980.